farah-darzaid/CRM/README.md

 Laravel development server started: http://127.0.0.1:8000
 ```

-* If you run the seeds, then you can login by either of these two users:
+* If you run the seeds, then you can login as admin with these credentials:

     * User
-      * Email: user@localhost.com
+      * Email: admin@admin.com
-      * Password: user
+      * Password: password